-Dahr Jamail, author of Beyond the Green Zone and winner, with Mohammed Omar of the 2008 Martha Gelhourn Prize for Journalism brings us inside the movement of military resistance to the occupation of Iraq.
+Dahr Jamail, author of Beyond the Green Zone, brings us inside the movement of military resistance to the occupations of Iraq and Afghanistan.

-Fragmented reports of battalions refusing orders, of active duty soldiers signing antiwar petitions, of individual soldiers refusing redeployment and taking a public stand against the occupation have trickled into the mainstream reportage over the last five years.
+Fragmented reports of battalions refusing orders, of individual soldiers refusing redeployment and taking a public stand against the occupations have trickled into the mainstream reportage over the last five years.
 But how deep does the current of resistance run?
-What makes soldiers deployed in Iraq decide to go AWOL, file for conscientious objector status, or even serve sentences in military prisons to avoid taking part in this unpopular engagement?
+What makes soldiers decide to go AWOL, file for conscientious objector status, and even serve sentences in military prison for their acts of refusal?

-Dahr Jamail's comprehensive study of the today's military resisters sheds new light on the contours of dissent within the ranks of world's most powerful military, documenting the fight for justice inside the belly of the beast.
+Dahr Jamail's comprehensive study of the today's military resisters sheds new light on the contours of dissent within the ranks of the world's most powerful military.

 Praise for Dahr Jamail and The Will to Resist

 “Dahr Jamail’s human portrait of the men and women who turned away from the project of empire should serve as a beacon.
 These returning veterans know the essence of war, which is death, and have been maimed by the trauma of industrial warfare.
 They have found, despite their pain, the moral courage to recover their conscience.
 The truth they tell demands that we find the courage to make our nation accountable for the crimes committed in our name.” —From the Foreword by Chris Hedges